SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 ![](/assets/chapter-1-images/01.Hello-python-02.png)

 PyCharm will create an **empty project** for us and we can add Python files to it.
-We'll add a new Python file - **[File]** or right click on our project -> **[New]** -> **[Python File]** and give it a meaningful name like `HelloPython.py`.
+We'll add a new Python file - **[File]** or right-click on our project -> **[New]** -> **[Python File]** and give it a meaningful name like `HelloPython.py`.

 We can adjust the version and location of the Python interpreter, which we're going to be using.
 We must have a Python interpreter, otherwise, we won't be able to execute the programs we've written.
-It's possible to have more than one version of Python on the same computer but for ease of use, in the beginning **just install the latest version and use that**.
+It's possible to have more than one version of Python on the same computer but for ease of use, in the beginning, **just install the latest version and use that**.
 If you haven't already installed Python, please do so before you continue.

 ### Writing Program Code